-One of our favorite things to do is make gifts for our horse loving friends.
-We have several DIY projects that we return to time after time, but this is one of our favorites (but also the most time consuming).
+One of my favorite things to do is make gifts for my horse loving friends.
+I have several DIY projects that I return to time after time, but this is one of my favorites (but also the most time consuming).
 What you need is a place to do it, time, patience and a little skill (don’t worry, you don’t need a lot of skill to make something fairly cute).
 This project will take several days as you need to let layers of sealer, gesso and paint dry.

 Step 1.
 Gather supplies.

 4. Brushes of a variety of sizes and shapes (but sizes should all be on the small side).

 – A brush on varnish/finish.
 Make sure you get one that is appropriate for outdoor.

 Step 2.
 Prep wood with spray sealer.
 Follow the directions on the container.
 Do this outside.
 Let this dry outside (unless you want to get a headache).
 Do at least two layers.
 Do front and back of the wood (at separate times) to ensure that the wood will hold up outdoors.
 You’ll need to let this dry for a minimum of 1 day before moving to step 3.
 If you use a white primer, you can skip step 3.
 If you used a clear one, go to step 3 now.

 Step 3.
-After the sign is dry from the spray sealer, you will want to paint the front surface with white paint or gesso (unless you want the wood grain to show through…and that’s another set of steps we’re not going to talk about).
+After the sign is dry from the spray sealer, you will want to paint the front surface with white paint or gesso (unless you want the wood grain to show through…and that’s another set of steps).
 This gives you a blank canvas to work from and provides another protective barrier for your paint.
 Apply two or three coats until wood no longer shows through (let dry between layers).
 If you don’t do the spray sealer and you don’t do this step, you risk the paint peeling off.
 Let dry for a minimum of 1 day before moving on to step 4.